|

-The abbreviation OPC (OLE for Process Control) refers to an interface
+The abbreviation OPC Classic (OLE for Process Control) refers to an interface

 is widely used in process automation, in particular for coupling process data to